QingXXiong/QingX/Limbo_Games_Walkthrough/section10.md

 1. Go Right and Jump Over the gap.
 2. Go Right but get two steps away from the brain slug.
 3. When the slug starts swinging its head right, Go Right to Pull the box left.
-4. Go Up to the box and Go Right, and the slug attaches you.
+4. Go Up to the box and Go Right, then the slug attaches.
 5. Under the control, Go Left to Push the box left as possible.
-6. Go Up the box and Jump Over to another side.
+6. Go Up the box and Jump Over right.
 7. Go Left until go under the light.
 8. Do Step 1.
 9. Go Right, then Go Up Ladder 1.